 How bad is this?

 - authentication bypass

-The effects of an exploit that would grant remote code execution would be widespread and highly impactful, likely resulting in the compromise of the parent domain.
-The compromise of vCenter servers could lead to significant service interruptions and the compromise of high level domain accounts.
+This to be a wormable vulnerability, meaning that it has the potential to spread via malware between vulnerable computers without user interaction.
+The effects of an exploit that would grant remote code execution would be widespread and highly impactful, as this type of bug could be made wormable.
+So a compromise could lead to significant service interruptions and the compromise of high level domain accounts.

 Who is affected by this?